 New Health Insurance Exchanges Should be Independent

+Synopsis: New report addresses difficult issues for design of exchanges that will be key to effectiveness of the Affordable Care Act.
 New report addresses difficult issues for design of exchanges that will be key to effectiveness of the Affordable Care Act.

 Main DigestNew report addresses difficult issues for design of exchanges that will be key to effectiveness of the Affordable Care Act.